 Why Cub Scouts?

-Parents of young boys face a lot of choices in extracurricular activities.
-Boys want to have fun, while parents want them to learn positive values and skills that will last a lifetime.
-If your son is about to enter first through fifth grade, Cub Scouts may be exactly what you are both looking for.
+Parents of young children face a lot of choices in extracurricular activities.
+Kids want to have fun, while parents want them to learn positive values and skills that will last a lifetime.
+If your child is about to enter first through fifth grade, Cub Scouts may be exactly what you are both looking for.

 As a parent, you can be assured that Cub Scouts: